 This interview is taken from an episode of the Spend Culture Stories podcast.
-In this episode, Nilly Essaides from the Hackett Group chats with us and discusses what digital transformation looks like for the finance function, how tech will impact future work and what the trends look like for 2020 and beyond, and why usability of tools is even more important now in this day and age.
+In this episode, Nilly Essaides from the Hackett Group chats with us and discusses what digital transformation looks like for the finance function.
+She also explains how tech will impact future work and what the trends look like for 2020 and beyond.

 About the Podcast:

 Your company culture might attract talent, but your Spend Culture will make or break your company.
 Spend Culture Stories is a podcast that helps finance leaders learn the tactics, strategies, and processes to build a proactive Spend Culture.
 Learn how to pick the right tools, implement the most efficient processes, and how to develop the right people to transform the Spend Culture of your organization for the better.

 Measuring the Impact of Digital Transformation in Finance

 Nilly Essaides is the Senior Research Director – Finance at the Hackett Group.
 Nilly is experienced with writing, webcasts and meeting facilitation, and speaking on issues ranging from FP&A to finance transformation to Treasury Management.
 As Senior Research Director, she’s responsible for the Finance, EPM and Financial Operations Practice’s research agenda to support Hackett’s leading finance advisory practice.